DSKunth/E-commerce-Product-Range-Analysis/README.md

 - Product Category Analysis
 - Statistical Hypotheses
 ## Dataset Overview
-The dataset is an open online retail dataset from https://archive.ics.uci.edu[UCI Machine Learning Repository](/ml/datasets/online+retail#) which is a sales transactions history of an online store that sells household goods.
+The dataset is an open online retail dataset from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/online+retail#) which is a sales transactions history of an online store that sells household goods.
 It contains 541,909 transaction records from  2018-11-29 to 2019-12-07.
 The data has 7 attributes:
 - InvoiceNo: reference number uniquely assigned to each transaction;
 	      If the number starts with C, it indicates a cancellation
 - StockCode: item code uniquely assigned to each distinct product